 Zambia - ECommerceZambia - ECommerce

-The Zambia telecommunications sector has achieved significant development over the last decade.
-Building on the 1994 reforms, which opened the telecommunication market to new entrants, the sector has experienced rapid growth.
-Market penetration is still low while prevailing prices are high indicating that the market is still largely underdeveloped with room for considerably more competition.
+Building on 1994 reforms, which opened the telecommunication market to new entrants, Zambia’s telecommunications sector has experienced rapid growth due to increased liberalization.
+Market penetration is still low while prevailing prices are high indicating the market is still open to more competition.
 In 2009, Zambia established the national Information Communication Technology (ICT) policy for regulating the telecommunication sector in the country.
-The Zambia National Information and Communications Technology ICT policy was developed based on thirteen pillars and three core thematic areas namely capacity building, effective regulatory and legal framework, and competitive ICT sector.
-To regulate the information and communication sector, the government established the Zambia Information and Communications Authority (ZICTA).
+The Zambia Information and Communications Authority (ZICTA) is the notionally independent regulator for the ICT sector.

 E-commerce is a growing market in Zambia.
 There is a different growth rate for different channels and mobile commerce is by far the fastest growing.
-The 2016 ZICTA report indicates that Zambia’s internet subscriber base fell from 6.1 million to 5.2 million in 2016.
-The drop in 2016 is attributed to the high cost of data services resulting in users turning to basic handsets instead of data-enabled phones.
+The 2016 ZICTA report indicated Zambia’s internet subscriber base fell from 6.1 million to 5.2 million in 2016 (latest data available).
+The drop in 2016 is attributed to the high cost of data services, resulting in consumers using basic handsets instead of data-enabled phones.
 Notable industries exploiting e-commerce space include banks and telecommunication companies.

 Current Market trends:

-Information and Communication Technologies Act Number 15 of 2009 guides ICT operations in Zambia.
-ZICTA provides for the regulation of information and communication technology; facilitates access to information and communication technologies; protects the right and interests of service providers and consumers; repealed the Telecommunications Act 1994 and the Radio Communications Act 1994; and provides for matters connected with or incidentals to the foregoing.
+Information and Communication Technologies Act Number 15 of 2009 repealed the Telecommunications Act of 1994 and the Radio Communications Act of 1994 and guides ICT operations in Zambia.
+ZICTA provides for the regulation of information and communication technology; facilitates access to information and communication technologies; protects the rights and interests of service providers and consumers; and provides for matters connected with or incidental to the foregoing.

 a) Credit Cards